Unachieved/Asymmetrik/readme.md

 #### **About**

-The following component parses data from an business card reader in accordance with the specifications detailed in the [SRS](https://github.com/Unachieved/Asymmetrik/blob/main/Software%20Requirements%20Specification.pdf).
+The following component parses data from a business card reader in accordance with the specifications detailed in the [SRS](https://github.com/Unachieved/Asymmetrik/blob/main/Software%20Requirements%20Specification.pdf).

 The project uses: